 Following the Bangladesh Liberation war in 1972, a new structure Amar Jawan Jyoti (Flame of the immortal soldier) which was a black marble plinth with a reversed rifle, capped by a war helmet was built beneath the archway.

-Update 2018: When I went to Raisana Hill today, I never imagined a year-and-half later, I will get an opportunity to be invited to meet Hon’ble President of India and get a guided tour of the Rashtrapati Bhavan (my blog post).
+When I went to Raisana Hill today, I never imagined a year-and-half later, that I will get an opportunity to be invited to meet the Hon’ble President of India and get a guided tour of the Rashtrapati Bhavan (my blog post).

 Our next visit, one closer to my heart, was to Raj Ghat, a memorial dedicated to Mahatma Gandhi.
 Visiting the place, I felt peaceful and it was a moving moment – I never expected it to be one.
 Reading the words “hey ram” inscribed on Gandhiji’s memorial, spontaneously my lips were uttering ‘Raghupati Raghav Raja Ram‘.
 I am normally not this emotional, but this man was unlike any other.
 It is surprising how the teachings of Gandhiji are relevant in today’s polarised world of politics more than ever.
 May his teachings and blessings inspire each one of us across the world to “be the change we want to see”.